Authentic Lessons for 21st Century Learning

 Extend

-Students create tweets to represent Federalist and Anti-Federalist views on ratifying the Constitution.
+Students create social media posts to represent Federalist and Anti-Federalist views on ratifying the Constitution.
 Then, the class discusses how the Federalist and Anti-Federalist debate over ratification shaped the structure of the Constitution.

 Evaluate